mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects.markdown

 ---

 Value objects are super interesting.
-To me, a value object is something we can use to either wrap up data or ask questions of data - though sometimes that is confused with a "Query Object".
-In my mind they are almost interchangable.
+To me, a value object is something we can use to either wrap up data or ask questions of data.

-My tenants of value objects:
+### Value Object Tenants

-1. A value object never changes the state of your application
+- A value object never changes the state of your application
-2. A value object presents data and allows you to ask questions of the data
+- A value object presents data and allows you to ask questions of the data

 Here's an example of what a few might look like.

 {% highlight ruby %}
 module Utilities